ASKoshelenko/Azure_configuration/README.md

 - SSL enforcement for MySQL connections
 - Network security groups to control inbound and outbound traffic
-- Separate subnets for different resources (main, database, monitoring)
+- Separate subnets for different resources (services, database)
 - Automatic configuration of MySQL client with SSL on VMs
+- Private DNS zones for secure database access

 ## Customization